-The components of food can influence our perception of energy levels through different mechanisms, be it via the metabolic breakdown of food releasing energy for day-to-day activities, the provision of micro components that allow metabolism to take place or through stimulation of the brain and central nervous system (CNS) making us feel more alert.
+The components of food can influence our perception of energy levels through different mechanisms, whether through the metabolic breakdown of food releasing energy for day-to-day activities, the provision of micro components that allow metabolism to take place, or through stimulation of the brain and central nervous system (CNS) making us feel more alert.

-In terms of actual energy provision, carbohydrate and fat are the primary sources of energy in the foods we eat and although more limited, protein can also be used if required.
+In terms of actual energy provision, carbohydrate and fat are the primary sources of energy in the foods we eat, and although more limited in terms of energy, protein can also be used if required.
 Throughout exercise, fuel use depends on the intensity and duration of the exercise performed.

-Many of the micronutrients in food play important biological functions in the metabolic processes producing energy, for example, many of the B vitamins are co-factors in the pathways of energy metabolism.
-The omega 3 fats found in some foods are essential for normal brain function and may impact mood and cognition.3
+Many micronutrients in food play important biological functions in the metabolic processes that produce energy.
+For example, many of the B vitamins are co-factors in the pathways of energy metabolism.
+The omega-3 fats found in some foods are essential for normal brain function, and may impact mood and cognition.3

-Considering the complex pathways that are involved in energy production, mood and feelings of well being with more than 40 nutrients considered essential, the logical approach is to consume a varied mixed diet including all food groups, to allow systems influencing 'energy levels' to function optimally.
+Considering the complex pathways that are involved in energy production, mood, and feelings of wellbeing, with more than 40 nutrients considered essential, the logical approach is to consume a varied mixed diet including all food groups, to allow systems influencing 'energy levels' to function optimally.

 A great source of low glycaemic index (GI) carbohydrate, rich in soluble fibre to help regulate blood glucose and sustain energy levels for longer.
 A good source of magnesium, needed for muscle and nerve function, zinc to support immunity and manganese involved in carbohydrate and fat metabolism.

-Another good source of low GI carbohydrate for longer-lasting energy, plus fibre to support healthy gastrointestinal function.
-Contains vitamin C, Beta-carotene and vitamin A, which can aid iron absorption, important for oxygen transport and energy production.
+Another good source of low-GI carbohydrate for longer-lasting energy, plus fibre to support healthy gastrointestinal function.
+Contains vitamin C, beta-carotene and vitamin A, which can aid iron absorption: important for oxygen transport and energy production.

-A good quality protein source, providing amino acids integral to metabolic pathways.
+A good-quality protein source, providing amino acids integral to metabolic pathways.
 Provides a well-absorbed source of iron and vitamin B12 for red blood cell formation, oxygen transport and energy production.
 Provides niacin, a key component in fat and carbohydrate oxidation.

 Plain Greek yoghurt

-An easy to eat energy-boosting snack providing low GI carbohydrate although becomes higher GI if overripe (useful in some sporting situations if a faster acting carbohydrate is needed).
+An easy-to-eat energy-boosting snack providing low-GI carbohydrate, although becomes higher-GI if overripe (useful in some sporting situations if a faster-acting carbohydrate is needed).
 Also a good source of potassium needed for muscle contraction.

 |Per 100g (weight without skin)|

-Bursting with many of the components need to generate energy in the body either through oxygen transport via red blood cells (iron, folate) plus absorption of iron (vitamin A, C, beta carotene) and also via nerve function and muscle contraction (potassium, calcium).
+Bursting with many of the components need to generate energy in the body, either through oxygen transport via red blood cells (iron, folate) plus absorption of iron (vitamin A, C, beta carotene) and also via nerve function and muscle contraction (potassium, calcium).